 This is just the opening sequence, and to explain the plot to you would be a disservice to you, the reader.
 I can say that during my 35-hour romp through the post-apocalyptic world,

 After all this, the world opens up and becomes a daunting place as you make your way through luscious green, ancient ruins and unexplored wildlands.
 There is a lot to do, a lot to see, and a lot to hunt and as I was exploring this unknown land, all I wanted to do was see everything that was ahead of me.

-Horizon: Zero Dawn does things a bit different in terms of story and sidequests.
+Horizon Zero Dawn does things a bit differently in terms of story and sidequests.
 There are three types of missions including Main, Sidequests, and Errands.
-Main quests delve into Aloy’s story and Sidequests push the narrative further and expand upon the supporting cast of characters; all people who I wanted to invest more time into and get to know them better.
+Main quests delve into Aloy’s story and Sidequests push the narrative further and expand upon the supporting cast of characters; all people who I wanted to invest more time into and get to know better.
 Errands are exactly that and are good ways to earn metal to craft better items and weapons to fight bigger enemies.

 These encounters build experience for Aloy and as she grows stronger so do her abilities through earned skill points.
 From three different skill trees, Aloy grows to be an indomitable hunter-warrior.
 Through three different branches – Prowler, Brave, and Forager – Aloy unlocks skills and perks that allow for abilities such as override, allowing for you to pit beasts against each other, concentrate, which allows you to slow down time when aiming; creating new ways to face against the wild beasts and humans alike.